Dr Ian Kellar

 ISCOMAT - (Improving the safety and continuity of medicines management at care transitions).
 I am a CI and workpackage lead on a NIHR programme grant led by Prof Alison Blenkinsopp and Prof Gerry Armitage.
 Work on the programme grant will seek to improve the use of prescribed medicines at transitions, when a patient’s care provider changes, and reduce avoidable patient harm.
 I lead the intervention modelling workpackage.

-ASTRA / MCLASSII - Tobacco cessation / behaviour change (LMIC focus): I was a CI on a MRC PHIND-funded project led by Dr Kamran Siddiqi to adapt an intervention to promote cessation of smokeless tobacco (paan) for use among South Asians.
+ASTRA / MCLASSII - Tobacco cessation/behaviour change (LMIC focus): I was a CI on a MRC PHIND-funded project led by Dr Kamran Siddiqi to adapt an intervention to promote cessation of smokeless tobacco (paan) for use among South Asians.
 We are currently collaborating on the development of an intervention to reduce hookah use in Pakistan.
-I am also a CI on a recently awarded trial to investigate the the effects of smoke free home promotion and indoor air quality feedback on lung health, general quality of life, and health service use in Bangladesh.
+I am also a CI on a recently awarded trial to investigate the effects of smoke-free home promotion and indoor air quality feedback on lung health, general quality of life, and health service use in Bangladesh.

 - UK Society for Behavioural Medicine (Exec committee member)